international-rural-school-report-v2/backend/README.md

 ### /public/orgs GET

 Used to populate a dropdown of organizations for the register form.
-If successful, will return a '200' HTTP status and an array of objects.
+If no organizations exist in the database, it will reject the request with a `404` HTTP status.
+If successful, it will return a `200` HTTP status and an array of objects.
 Each object represents one organization in the `orgs` table:
 ```
 [
   {